rahulgkatre/tesseract/README.md

 - Computation graph is implicitly created which can be used to create the backwards graph for training
 - Computation graph is converted to a schedule graph where Halide-like API is used to define optimizations (which will be autotunable)
 - Optimized schedule graph is lowered and compiled to a .so or .dll file
-- To run, the caller passes buffers (e.g. NumPy) containing input data, model parameters, and pre-allocated output buffer to t
+- To run, the caller passes buffers (e.g. NumPy) containing input data, model params, and pre-allocated output buffer to t

 ## Roadmap